-The Knee Impact Bolsters help protect the knees of the driver and front passengers, and position front occupants for the best interaction with the Advanced Front Air Bags.
+The Knee Impact Bolster helps protect the knees of the front passenger, and position the front occupant for the best interaction with the Advanced Front Air Bag.

-Along with seat belts and pretensioners, Advanced Front Air Bags work with the knee impact bolsters to provide improved protection for the driver and front passenger.
-Side air bags also work with seat belts to improve occupant protection.
+Along with seat belts and pretensioners, Advanced Front Air Bags (If equipped) work with the knee impact bolsters to provide improved protection for the driver and front passenger.